espressif/esp-at/docs/ESP_AT_Commands_Set.md

 Set Command:

     AT+SYSTIMESTAMP=<Unix_timestamp>
-    Function: to set local time stamp, it will update to SNTP time, if SNTP time is updated.
+    Function: to set local time stamp.
+It will be the same as SNTP time when the SNTP time updated.
 Response:

     OK